Adam’s practice extends primarily across public law, human rights, and regulatory and environmental law.

 Adam has a broad range of experience in regulatory and disciplinary law.
 Examples of his work include:

-- Assisting a healthcare regulator in responding to an investigation report, covering issues such as governance and fitness to practise (with Alison Foster QC).
+- Assisting a healthcare regulator in responding to an external investigation report, covering issues including governance and fitness to practise procedures (with Alison Foster QC).

 - Acting as part of a team appointed as a s.166 FSMA skilled person in a major FCA review of mis-sold interest rate hedging products.

-- Assisting with the preparation of internal disciplinary cases against employees of a European organisation (with Alison Foster QC).
+- Assisting with the preparation of internal disciplinary cases against employees of a European organisation.

 Administrative & Public

-Adam has a broad public law practice.
+Adam has a broad public law practice and acts regularly for both claimants and defendant public bodies.
 Examples of his recent work include:

-- Acting for the Pharmaceutical Services Negotiating Committee in judicial review proceedings against the Secretary of State for Health, challenging a decision on funding for community pharmacy services.
-The grounds of challenge included breach of the Secretary of State’s Tameside duty and consultation obligations (with Alison Foster QC and Saima Hanif).
+- R (The Pharmaceutical Services Negotiating Committee) v Secretary of State for Health EWHC 1147 (Admin): Appearing on behalf of the claimant in a challenge to a consultation and funding decision for community pharmacy services.
+The grounds included breach of the Secretary of State’s Tameside duty and consultation obligations (with Alison Foster QC).

 - R (Horeau and others) v Secretary of State for Foreign and Commonwealth Affairs EWHC 2102 (Admin): Defending a challenge to a consultation on the potential resettlement of individuals removed from the Chagos Islands (with Kieron Beal QC and Penelope Nevill).